SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - VIP System (only for Admins)
         - Admin can add VIP to player
         - Admin can remove VIP players
-        - Admin can see all online VIP players
+        - VIP player can see when VIP ends /viptime
     - Full version of knife-premium (all information on github)
     - OPTION FOR OWNER OF PLUGIN TO TURN ON/OFF ALL BENEFITS FOR VIP